dlang-community/D-Scanner/README.md

 * Public declarations not documented
 * Assignment in conditionals

+### Find Declaration
+Ack, grep, and The Silver Searcher are useful for finding usages of symbols, but their signal to noise ratio is not very good when searching for a symbol's declaration.
+The "--declaration" or "-d" options allow you to search for a symbols declaration.
+For example:

+	$ dscanner -d TokenStructure
+	./libdparse/src/std/lexer.d(248:8)

 ### Line of Code Count
 The "--sloc" or "-l" option prints the number of lines of code in the file.
 Instead of simply printing the number of line breaks, this counts the number of